How to Safely Operate and Dock a Boat

 Know the Right of Way

 Boats come in different shapes and sizes and vary in power and maneuverability.
 This creates certain right-of-way exceptions.
 For example, generally we drive on the water like we do on the road: driving on the right with oncoming traffic approaching on our left.
 But unlike cars, a faster boat overtaking a slower boat from behind must steer around the slower vessel.

-When passing from behind, use your horn to indicate on which side you’ll pass: one toot for starboard/right, two for port/left.
+Use your horn to indicate on which side you’ll pass: one toot for starboard, two for port.
 The safest practice is to wait for a return acknowledgement signal.

 Docking and Launching

 Beautiful days on the water are one dream we can all share.
-Review our general boating safety tips to learn more.
-And, make sure your boat is protected with the right coverage.
-Click here or call your American Family Insurance agent and get a customized quote today.
+Make sure your boat is protected with the right coverage.
+Reach out to your American Family Insurance agent and get a customized quote today.
 You’ll feel great knowing that you’ve got the right coverage for your big investment.